JustinAzoff/python-cymruwhois/docs/about.rst

 Source
 ------
-The latest source code is avialable at the `githug project page <http://github.com/JustinAzoff/python-cymruwhois/tree/master>`_.
+The latest source code is avialable at the `github project page <http://github.com/JustinAzoff/python-cymruwhois/tree/master>`_.